Report: Big 10 votes to cancel fall football season

-INDIANAPOLIS, Indiana (WKBN) – According to Dan Patrick, the Big 10 Presidents have voted 12-2 in favor of cancelling the fall football season.
+INDIANAPOLIS, Indiana (WYTV) – According to Dan Patrick, the Big 10 Presidents have voted 12-2 in favor of cancelling the fall football season.

 Nebraska and Iowa were the two schools that were still in favor of having a season.